-Ambit Energy’s sole product is supplying electricity and natural gas to its customers.
+Ambit Energy’s sole product is supplying electricity and natural gas to its customers (see: NAP, Stream, or Powur).
 In areas where it’s available, Ambit Energy also offers electricity from renewable energy sources.

 Ambit Energy has been one of the fastest growing companies in the country over the past 10 years, in large part because of its network of over 250,000 distributors, or as the company calls them, Independent Consultants.

 There are three ways that Ambit Energy consultants can make money:

 • Jump Start Bonuses – a bonus for signing up new customers for Ambit Energy.

 • Team Builder Bonuses – a bonus for putting together a team of consultants who are able to gather new customers.

 • Leadership Bonuses – residual income from the bills of customers as long as they remain customers of Ambit, as well as the customers of sponsored team members.